 Bundt Cake

-- Preheat oven to 350º F. Spray 10-inch Bundt pan with non-stick baking spray.
+- Preheat oven to 350ยบF.
+Spray 10-inch Bundt pan with non-stick baking spray.
 Set aside.

-- Using electric mixer, cream butter in large bowl until light and fluffy, about 5 minutes.
+- Using an electric mixer, cream butter in a large bowl until light and fluffy, about 5 minutes.
 Add cream cheese and beat until well combined, about 2 minutes.
 Add sugar and beat until light and fluffy, about 3 minutes.
-Add lemon juice, lemon zest, vanilla extract and salt; beat until well combined.
-Add eggs, 2 at a time; beat until combined.
+Add lemon juice, lemon zest, vanilla extract, and salt; beat until well combined.
+Add eggs, two at a time; beat until combined.
 Add flour; beat on low just until flour starts to be incorporated.
-Continue folding in flour with silicon spatula just until all flour is incorporated.
+Continue folding in flour with a rubber spatula just until all flour is incorporated.

-- Spoon batter into prepared pan; smooth top and tap on counter several times.
+- Spoon batter into prepared pan; smooth top and tap on the counter several times.

-- Bake until tester inserted near center comes out clean, about 1 hour and 20 minutes.
+- Bake until a tester inserted near the center comes out clean, about 1 hour and 20 minutes.

-- Remove from oven and invert onto a wire rack set in foil lined baking sheet.
+- Remove from the oven and invert onto a cooling rack set in a foil-lined baking sheet.

 Simple Lemon Syrup

-- Combine sugar and lemon juice in small bowl.
-Microwave on high for 45 seconds to a minute, until sugar has dissolved.
-Brush syrup over hot cake.
+- Combine sugar and lemon juice in a small bowl.
+Microwave on high for 45 seconds to a minute until sugar has dissolved.
+Brush syrup over the hot cake.
 Allow to cool completely.

 Lemon Glaze

-- Mix confectioners’ sugar and lemon juice in a small bowl until smooth.
-Drizzle over cake, allowing glaze to drip down sides.
+- Mix confectioners' sugar and lemon juice in a small bowl until smooth.
+Drizzle over the cake, allowing the glaze to drip down the sides.
 Let stand until glaze sets, about 30 minutes.

 - Yield: 8 to 10 servings.